xokomola/origami/README.md

 ### Remove nodes

-To remove nodes create templates that match these nodes but instead of a node transformation function provide an empty sequence as the second argument.
+To remove nodes create a template that matches these nodes but instead of a node transformation function provide an empty sequence as the second argument.

 ~~~xquery